 Ofgem is a name that pops up quite frequently when people talk about energy, especially in the news.
 But what exactly is it and what service does it provide?

 In this guide, we’ll explain what Ofgem is, why it exists and how it helps the UK energy sector.

 What is Ofgem?

-Ofgem is a government department that’s in charge of regulating the energy market.
-They promote competition in the energy industry, which should result in better prices for domestic and commercial customers.
+It’s their responsibility to monitor all the different energy suppliers in the UK; this includes the Big Six and smaller independent companies.
+They also promote competition in the energy industry, which should result in better prices for domestic and commercial customers.

-As well as looking after the interests of gas and electricity consumers by controlling prices, Ofgem also monitors issues such as renewable energy, greenhouse gas and energy independence.
+As well as looking after the interests of gas and electricity consumers by controlling prices, Ofgem also monitors issues related to renewable energy, greenhouse gas and energy independence.

 Why was Ofgem formed?